GustavTruco/final-reality/README.md

-This project's goal is to create a (simplified) clone of _Final Fantasy_'s combat, a game developed by [_Square Enix_](https://www.square-enix.com) Broadly speaking for the combat the player has a group of characters to control, and a group of enemies controlled by the computer.
+This project's goal is to create a (simplified) clone of _Final Fantasy_'s combat, a game developed by [_Square Enix_](https://www.square-enix.com) Broadly speaking for the combat the player has a group of 4 characters to control, and a group of enemies controlled by the computer, the maximum number of enemies can be chosen by the user.

 *The Thief class can equip, Swords, Knives and Bows.